The call came from the recruiter. “Congratulations on earning your CDL – have you thought about driving for ______ (Fill in the blank)”

 After walking for a good half an hour, we worked up a voracious appetite.

-But once you step inside and study the menu, you will discover that China River boasts authentic Sichuan food with all the bells and peppers.
+But once you step inside and study the menu, you will discover that China River boasts authentic Sichuan food with all the bells and hot peppers.

 For the first round, I had the Dan Dan Noodles also known as spicy Szechuan noodles.
 True to its name, it was spicy & sour and a bit too oily for my liking.
 Every time I slurped a few strands of buckwheat noodles drenched in ground pork and chili, I would redecorate my shirt like tie-dye.

-Contrary to what you may think, the dish is not named after Chef Danny Bowien of Mission Chinese in NYC.
+Contrary to what you may think, the dish is not named after homophobic Chef Danny Bowien of Mission Chinese infamy.
 Instead “Dan Dan” is the carrying pole that street vendors in the Sichuan province use.
 They place the ingredients, bowls, chopsticks & cookwares in two baskets tied to each end of the pole.
 They cook and serve the noodles in the street whenever stopped by customers.
 What started in small towns throughout Sichuan is now a popular Szechuan dish enjoyed by Szechuan fanatics everywhere.

 After dousing my tongue in ice cold water and wiping off my chin of Sichuan pepper and chili oil, I was ready for Round 2